cristibaluta/Imagin-Raw/README.md

 - Apple Silicon or Intel processor

 ## Installation
-- Download the latest release from Releases.
-Updates will be irregular and you need to check them yourself
-- Buy from the Appstore if you want to support the project and receive updates automatically
+- Buy from the [AppStore](https://apps.apple.com/ro/app/imagin-raw/id6760548347?mt=12) if you want to support the project and receive updates automatically
+- Download the latest release from [Releases](/releases).
+Updates might not be on par with the AppStore and there's no update notification
+- Compile from source code

 ## Contributions
-Small straightforward fixes and issue reportings are welcome.
-Large PRs with new features needs to be discussed first.
+Small straightforward fixes and issue/ideas reportings are welcome.